 Large Anubias, Bucephalandra species, Java Ferns, Bolbitis, Pinnatifidas, etc. tied or glued to higher hardscapes can break the surface of the water.

 If you want to use Amazon Swords, Hygrophila species, Cryptocoryne species, Aponogeton, Nymphaea, even the creeping Tripartitas, and Jenny: they can break the water surface in your Riparium too.
-You can use a regular garden or potting soil top with inert black or beige sand for a combination of the Walstad Method and Riparium.
+You can use organic garden or potting soil (free from any chemicals, additives, fertilizers, etc.) topped with inert black or beige sand for a combination of the Walstad Method and Riparium.

 Or you can just use Aquasoil to save you the trouble of cloudy water caused by soil substrate when changing your scape or transferring your plants (uprooting) here and there.